Fisboll/Four-in-a-Row/README.md

 ## **Bugs**
 ​
 None that I know of.
 The game seems to be running fine without causing any sort of bugs.

+## **Bugs I had**

+* Couldn't manage to figure out how to make it 'draw' as whenever I drawed it gave a point to the Yellow team.
 ​
 ***
 ## **Deployment**